charasyn/Information/BranchTagCommit.md

 You can make your experimental changes to any of the content inside the branch.

-## - Checking differences between different branches (branches and master)
+- ## Checking differences between different branches (branches and master)

+For the web-application:

 In the below example, I created a branch (Test_branch) and added a file "test.md" which is not present in the master.
 In order to check the difference, click on the compare option which is at the right-upper corner as indicated in the below screeshot.